Pang Tong: In popular culture

 Pang Tong is featured as a playable character in Koei's Dynasty Warriors, Warriors Orochi and Dynasty Tactics video game series.

 Pang Tong is the sixth of the eight genius students of Master Water Mirror in The Ravages of Time manhua.

+In the upcoming video game Wo Long 2: Wings of Ember, Pang Tong plays a central role in the story.